Jvk1166z/kingpin/README.md

 Alright, still in?
 Great!
 The supplies needed are very simple.
 Here's the list:

 * Working inkjet printer (Preferably with color ink).
-* A roll of scotch tape.
+* A roll of painters tape or frog tape.
+It's better for the environment as it'll break down, scotch tape will not.
 * Something to put them in without bending or crumpling the tags, that's also easily accessible.
 * Something to cut the tags out with.
 (I like scissors for this, but if you don't have a steady hand, use an exacto knife or something)
 * The files provided in this git repo.